pymc-devs/pytensor/doc/glossary.rst

         computation requires that one or more inputs be overwritten or otherwise invalidated.
 For example, :term:`inplace`\ :class:`Op`\s are destructive.
 Destructive :class:`Op`\s can sometimes be faster than non-destructive alternatives.
-Aesara encourages users not to put destructive :class:`Op`\s into graphs that are given to :term:`aesara.function`, but instead to trust the rewrites to insert destructive :class:`Op`\s judiciously.
+Pytensor encourages users not to put destructive :class:`Op`\s into graphs that are given to :term:`pytensor.function`, but instead to trust the rewrites to insert destructive :class:`Op`\s judiciously.